 Rush did not direct another film for fourteen years — 1994's critically panned Color of Night.
 Afterward, Rush retreated from the world of commercial cinema.
 As Kenneth Turan of The Los Angeles Times wrote, Rush’s career seems to be "followed by the kind of miserable luck that never seems to afflict the untalented."

-His most recent project is a DVD documentary on the making of The Stunt Man entitled The Sinister Saga of Making The Stunt Man (2001).
+In 2001 he made a documentary on the making of The Stunt Man entitled The Sinister Saga of Making The Stunt Man.

 - 1. ^ Graham, Aaron.
 Review of The Savage Seven, The Unknown Movies Page, BadMoviePlanet.com.
 Accessed Dec.
 4, 2008.